 I will go through some example activities in a moment.

 TEACCH can become a routine itself, for us using the same method of a colour schedule at home (with both mum and dad) and at nursery means that skill was transferred.
 Once a formal structure is in place for learning it allows you to be more flexible with the activities that you include.

 I’m not going to lie it’s not easy in the beginning, finding time to get the activities all set up and ready can be hard.
 Having a quiet hour for just you and your child at a good time of day for them to learn is much easier said than done.
 However, finding just a couple of hours a week really makes a difference.
 Consistency and perseverance has really paid off for us.

 Having the TEACCH structure that my son now fully understands means I can sit down with him and actually teach him things.
 I can see that he understands what we are doing and is making progress.
 When we started the ASD service would bring the colour schedule and activities with them but I soon started to set up my own bag.
 You know your child best and are likely to know what motivates them.
 Use the professionals working with your child to steer your targets.

-We do our schedule about once a week now, now 4 and a half years old my son loves it and his new school will be using the method too.
+We do our schedule about once a week now, now 5 my son uses the TEACCH method at his specialist school as well as at home.

 Using TEACCH methods at home

 TEACCH is generally aimed at professionals and specialist schools.
 The majority of training is for professionals but it is available for parents.